k-shiroma-code/NCHacks-Pulsepanion/README.md

 # NCHacks-Pulsepanion

-**Smart Summary** is a web-based R Shiny dashboard that enables caregivers to upload patient data and automatically generate clean, human-readable health summaries across selected timeframes.
+**Pulsepanion** is a web-based R Shiny dashboard that enables caregivers to upload patient data and automatically generate clean, human-readable health summaries across selected timeframes.
 Built using **R Shiny** for the UI and **Python** for backend processing, this tool supports streamlined healthcare communication through automated data analysis, de-identification, LLM-powered summarization, and export-ready PDF reports.

 ---